Falmouth is recognised as a beautiful coastal town, but for those of us that live and work here its much more than that.

-The Localism Act 2011 gave people the democratic right to be involved in drawing up a plan for their local area, which means we can create a Falmouth Neighbourhood Plan that truly reflects local views.
+The Localism Act 2011 gave people the democratic right to be involved in drawing up a plan for their local area, which means they were able to create a Falmouth Neighbourhood Plan that truly reflects local views.

-What’s more, it will be agreed through a local referendum, so everyone on the electoral roll gets a vote.
+What’s more, it was agreed through a local referendum, so everyone on the electoral roll had a say.

-If the vote is in its favour, the Neighbourhood Plan is ‘made’ in law and can’t be ignored when planning applications are decided by Cornwall Council, Planning Inspectors, or the Government.
+As the vote was in its favour, the Neighbourhood Plan is ‘made’ in law and can’t be ignored when planning applications are decided by Cornwall Council, Planning Inspectors, or the Government.

-It will control the way that land is used for housing, business, shops and leisure.
-It will also protect green spaces and influences the design of buildings, tackle some difficult issues and support the things that make Falmouth an exceptional place to live, work and visit.Share This
+It helps control the way that land is used for housing, business, shops and leisure.
+It also helps to protect green spaces and influence the design of buildings, tackle some difficult issues and support the things that make Falmouth an exceptional place to live, work and visit.Share This

 Follow us on